1999 Loomis Fargo truck robbery: Investigation

 The subsequent criminal investigation of the robbery was handled by the FBI, which cleared the driver and guards of the truck as suspects.
 The FBI determined the hole in the roof had been cut from the outside, rather than a stowaway hiding in the trailer.
-The only significant piece of evidence they found in the trailer was an old worn out Dutch military duffle bag with the initials "MOV" on it, implying that it had been issued by the Netherlands Ministry of Defense some time around the 1950s or 1960s.
+The only significant piece of evidence they found in the trailer was an old worn out Dutch military duffle bag with the initials "MOV" on it, implying that it had been issued by the Netherlands Ministry of Defence some time around the 1950s or 1960s.
 They also found a baggage tag on the bag from the Netherlands railroad.

 The FBI eventually found two witnesses who had been motorists driving behind the truck.
 They reported that as the truck pulled into the weigh station near Fairfield, they saw a man in dark clothing jump off the truck and run through roadside fields in the direction of nearby Solano Community College.
 The man did not appear to be carrying anything.
 The robber apparently counted on the truck stopping at the scales in tiny Cordelia, "something we didn't do all the time but 99 percent of the time," Bettencourt said.

 Ultimately it was never determined exactly how many people were involved, nor how exactly they carried the robbery out.
 Since the trailer did not have a ladder attached to the outside, and the doors were still locked with the alarm set when it reached its destination, the primary theory is that the robbery started back in Sacramento as the truck was pulling out of the depot.
 It is believed that the robber or robbers jumped from the roof of the depot onto the top of the trailer.
 Then during the one-hour trip between Sacramento and the truck scale near Fairfield, they cut their way through the roof, dropped down into the trailer, put the stolen money in bags, and then threw them out onto the side of the road to be retrieved later, either by themselves or by accomplices following the truck in a vehicle.
 Then once the truck stopped at the weigh station, the robber or robbers took the opportunity to jump off the truck and make their escape.
-Nick Rossi, a spokesman for the FBI's Sacramento office told the San Francisco Chronicle, "I cannot think of any similar case nationwide.
+Nick Rossi, a spokesman for the FBI's Sacramento field office told the Chronicle, "I cannot think of any similar case nationwide.
 It almost harkens back to train robberies."

 Aftermath

-No suspects were ever found, despite the FBI investigation and Loomis offering a large financial reward for leads.
+No suspects were ever found, despite the FBI investigation and Loomis Fargo offering a large financial reward for leads.
 The company, which had been in the process of switching to armored trailers at the time the robbery took place, discontinued the practice of transporting paper money in unarmored trailers shortly after the robbery.

-"This was one of the very few we had left,” a Loomis executive vice president, Mike Tawney, told the San Francisco Chronicle.
+"This was one of the very few we had left,” a Loomis Fargo executive vice president, Mike Tawney, told the Chronicle.
 “This may have been the last truck."